pravega/pravega-samples/README.md

 ## Getting Started
 ### Building Pravega

-_Be sure to use the `r0.0-alpha` branch for compatibility with the Alpha release._

 Install the Pravega client libraries to your local Maven repository:
 ```
 $./gradlew publishMavenPublicationToMavenLocal connectors:flink:publishShadowPublicationToMavenLocal